 Chalkboard art is so much fun and is super easy to make with stencils.
+I will show you how to make mesh stencils in this tutorial.

 *this article contains affiliate links for your convenience, see full disclosures here

-Materials for Chalkboard Stenciling with Vinyl
+Materials for DIY Chalkboard Stencils

 Transfer tape – Amazon also has great deals on transfer tape.